-Cleaners.
+Educate your teams and your cleaners.
 Chat about waste more!
 Communication is key to sustainability.
-It is important that your staff, colleagues and cleaners are kept informed and aware of Sterling Nominees' sustainability principles and policies.
+It is important that your staff, colleagues and cleaners are kept informed and aware of Samson's sustainability principles and policies.
 Whilst your team may be great at separating waste, this can all be lost if cleaners aren't aware and everything gets taken to the same bin.